 The ‘Swiss Made’ label not only authenticates a genuine “Made in Switzerland” product but also guarantees its superior quality.
 The stamps that certify the origin of Swiss made products were formally adopted in the late 19th century.
 The law applied to all Swiss made products is the Federal Act on the Protection of Trade Marks and Indications of Source.

-Superior Quality Watchmaking
+Superior Swiss Quality

-Prestigious and Refined Watchmaking Excellence
+Prestigious and Refined Excellence

 It is the extreme passion, rich traditions, and the quest for innovations helped the Swiss watchmaking industry to outlive tough times.
 The Swiss watchmaking industry made a significant revival in the 1990s under industry visionaries and watchmaking groups.
-This revival enabled the emergence of fine Swiss watchmaking with more focus on elaborate craftsmanship.
-A substantial number of watch manufacturers in Switzerland began producing luxurious horological creations associated with the social status of their owners.
+This revival enabled the emergence of fine Swiss label with more focus on elaborate craftsmanship.
+A substantial number of manufacturers in Switzerland began producing luxurious horological creations associated with the social status of their owners.
 Many brands shifted focus from mass production and preferred to manufacture exclusive and limited edition mechanical timepieces.
 Exclusively made for élite customers, these timepieces typically incorporate noble metals, precious gemstones, and graceful mechanical movements with involved horological complications.

-The developments in aerospace industries and sports car manufacturing also contributed to a surge in the production of innovative wristwatches.
+The developments in aerospace industries and sports car manufacturing also contributed to a surge in the production of innovative new creations.
 The watchmaking industry gradually began to utilize materials used in making sports cars and airplanes.
 Most notable materials among them are titanium, rubber, ceramic, sapphire, carbon fiber, special alloys of gold, and high-grade stainless steel.

 Superior Quality Components

 The constant research in the metallurgical field enabled the industry to produce superior alloys of steel, gold, and other metals.
 The new generation materials like Ceramic and Carbon fiber are also now widely used for manufacturing watch cases.
-Some watch manufacturers also develop their brand-specific alloys to make their timepieces highly distinguishable from other creations.
+Some manufacturers also develop their brand-specific alloys to make their timepieces highly distinguishable from other creations.

 The distinctive barrel-shaped case of Wryst’s Flagship timepieces reflects the latest innovations in the wristwatch designs.
-The bold and masculine proportions of Wryst timepieces also represent a significant trend in the over-size watch category.
+The bold and masculine proportions of Wryst timepieces also represent a significant trend in the over-size category.
 The never-seen design and oversized dimensions make each Wryst timepiece unique.
-Each of them is a perfect example for an extreme Swiss made luxury sports watch with rugged and masculine appeal.
+Each of them is a perfect example for an extreme Swiss made luxury sports wristwear with rugged and masculine appeal.

 Major aesthetic features of a genuine Swiss made watch also include their hand engravings, surface finishing, and machined decorations.
-Maintaining their Swissness, Wryst employs best surface case finishing techniques available in the Swiss watchmaking industry.
+Maintaining their Swissness, Wryst employs best surface case finishing techniques available in the Swiss industry.
 These timepieces also feature laser engravings on the case-sides, or case-back depends on the model.

 The case finishing can be brushed, polished, or treated with modern decorative coating methods like Ion Plating and black DLC.
 Built-in quality and unique design features of the case, case back, lugs, strap attachment system, and crown of all Wryst timepieces are much superior.
 Wryst maintains water-resistance of 100 or 200 meters as per the standards applicable for water-sports and divers watches.

-Switzerland is the top producer of subtle watch movements.
+Switzerland is the top producer of subtle horological mechanisms.
 Swiss movements display superior quality features and precision.
 Origin of the watch movement is a crucial point of the ordinance that regulates the legitimate use of Swiss made label.
 Wryst timepieces are equipped with high-quality movements sourced from established Swiss manufactures like Ronda and Sellita.
 These manufacturers are recognized for their expertise in producing reliable and topnotch calibers stamped with Swiss Made label.
 These companies also play a significant role in supporting independent watchmaking in Switzerland.

 Mechanical watchmaking is all about respecting the great horological traditions.
 It is a meeting point of traditional know-how and expertise of several master craftsmen.
 In modern-day mechanical watchmaking, various kinds of advanced machinery also assist the expert hands of watchmakers.

 Wryst combines Switzerland’s deep-routed watchmaking tradition with advanced industrial procedures for creating automatic timepieces.
 They are equipped with modern self-winding movements entirely manufactured in Switzerland.
-Wryst mechanical watches are dedicated to sports watch lovers who also maintain a passion for great horological traditions.
+Wryst mechanical timepieces are dedicated to sports lovers who also maintain a passion for great horological traditions.
 All Racer references reveal on the back the workhorse Sellita SW200-1 movement through a small smoked sapphire crystal.
 This small size opening allows the wearer to monitor only part of the rotor.
 Two main reasons can explain this choice.
-First, this gives enough space on the back of the timepiece for the necessary engravings—for instance, the watch collection name and reference, the face crystal material, and the serial number.
+First, this gives enough space on the back of the timepiece for the necessary engravings—for instance, the collection name and reference, the face crystal material, and the serial number.
 The second reason is to maintain de original manufacturer rotor perfectly intact.

-Not many watch enthusiasts know this, but the weight of the rotor (Oscillating weight) is significant and requires to stay untouched.
+Not many enthusiasts know this, but the weight of the rotor (Oscillating weight) is significant and requires to stay untouched.
 Other brands chose to cut, plate, deep engrave, replace, or alter the shape of this crucial piece of the mechanism, which is a compromising mistake.
-The rotor weight has been calculated to provide optimized winding of the spring when the watch is worn.
+The rotor weight has been calculated to provide optimized winding of the spring when the timekeeper is worn.
 Modifying this in any way will alter the rotation of this part and therefore change the power reserve charge obtained by the natural movement of the arm.
 Furthermore, Sellita will not provide any warranty where parts of their original movement have been replaced or modified in any way.

-The dials used in Wryst timepieces are unique in their designs and color details.
+The dials used in Wryst Swiss Made watches are unique in their designs and color details.
 Either following the same or contrasting colors of case and straps, all dial styles reflect their charisma and uniqueness.
 The dial layout with the systematic placement of details, including the positioning of the date window, is highly visible.
 Wryst offers several options to choose various dial styles that ideally suit the character of both the watch and its owner.

 Customers can opt from the black dial variants to the versions featuring vibrant dial colors like blue or rose-gold.
-The options also include motor sports-inspired dials of Racer automatic watches as well as pop-art style dials.
+The options also include motor sports-inspired dials of Racer automatic as well as pop-art style dials.
 Wryst is the only Swiss made watch brand to offer such a wide range of dial colors and unique patterns within an exclusive, limited edition product range.

-Just like every premium Swiss made watch brands, Wryst uses the best quality straps, ensuring comfortable wearing and secure fit around the wrist.
+Just like every premium Swiss brands, Wryst uses the best quality straps, ensuring comfortable wearing and secure fit around the wrist.
 The brand uses various materials and design patterns to match with the overall aesthetics and character of each model.
 The dust-proof silicone rubber strap is available in a single or bi-color version.
 Other wristband options include 516L steel bracelets with or without black DLC coating and leather straps featuring carbon fiber-pattern or alligator style.
 In addition to the free-of-cost straps, customers can also have the freedom to buy more straps directly from the online store.